prthvk/prthvk.github.io/README.md

 <p>My area of focus is Natural Language Processing (NLP), with experience in LLM fine-tuning and RAG applications.
 Possesses strong expertise in deep learning frameworks (PyTorch, TensorFlow), MLOps tools (MLFlow, Azure ML), and distributed computing (Spark, Hadoop).
 Demonstrated success in building CI/CD pipelines and optimizing model performance for real-world applications.</p>

-<p>I am eager to contribute my skills and knowledge to a team that is passionate about using ML to solve real-world problems.
+<p>I am eager to contribute my skills and knowledge to a team passionate about using ML to solve real-world problems.
 I am confident that I can quickly learn and adapt to new challenges, and I am always looking for new ways to improve my skills and knowledge.
-A well-rounded skill set, coupled with a strong academic and professional background, positions me as an ideal candidate for roles in ML Engineering, Data Scientist, and MLOps.</p>
+A well-rounded skill set, coupled with a strong academic and professional background, make me an ideal candidate for roles such as Machine Learning Engineer, Data Scientist, and MLOps Engineer.</p>
 <h2 id="education">Education</h2>
 <h3 id="university-of-southern-california-los-angeles-ca">University of Southern California, Los Angeles, CA</h3>
 <p>Master of Science in Electrical Engineering (Machine Learning and Data Science)</p>